 - Stable at room temperature so they don’t require refrigeration.

-- Deliver a much greater quantity of high viability bacteria to the small intestine that traditional probiotic supplements [11,12].
+- Deliver a much greater quantity of high viability bacteria to the small intestine that traditional probiotic supplements [11,12]. making them excellent choice for people suffering with Small Intestinal Bacterial Overgrowth (SIBO).

 - Highly Beneficial in the treatment of SIBO.